HAM Radio Classes Online

 GMRS radios are capped at 50 watts of power, but they generally will run just as much power in a GMRS handheld as a ham radio handheld.
 And same with mobile radios, which all typically run the full 50 watts.
 The main difference comes if you want to boost your signal with an amplifier.
 Amps are illegal for all of the common radio services except ham radio.

 If GMRS and Ham Radios generally operate at about the same amount of power, then why not just get some GMRS radios?
 For one, it’s more expensive.
-For the price of a GMRS license ($70), you can get a Ham License Online and 2 handheld ham radios.
+For the price of a GMRS license ($70), you can get a ham radio license online and 2 handheld ham radios.
 While GMRS radios work awesome for trail communications and talking vehicle to vehicle, they suffer from not having repeaters outside of high populated areas.

 In California alone, there are over 2,600 ham repeaters, that cover almost every square inch of the state.
 So, just the access to repeaters alone (because, remember, ham radio is your rescue insurance!) makes ham radios superior to every other form of radio communication for backwoods adventures.